Damus Hollywood Invitational

 Please be accountable for your actions if either the opponents or myself call you out.

 -I like any type of argument you run!
-I especially like judging very interesting arguments.
 Just make sure there are links between your arguments and you clearly explain.
-Do not just read cards and expect that to be sufficient, I want you to go further than that.
+Do

-Show me the most important issues and why they favor your side, we already had rebuttal speeches and 2 cross fires (PF).
+- I rebuttal speeches show me the most important issues and why they favor your side, we already had rebuttal speeches and 2 crossfires (PF).

-Big questions once during highschool don't really know much about it.
-Except to do you best and I value one overarching argument that's successfully upheld throughout the round over winning on the flow.
+Big questions once during high school don't know much about it.
+Except to do your best and I value one overarching argument that's successfully upheld throughout the round over winning on the flow.
 Big picture analysis

-Random bonus like things that would boost your points
+Random bonuses like things that would boost your points

-- using your time wisely. ( not just sit there and do nothing.
-Think what you are going to do next )
+- Using your time wisely. ( not just sit there and do nothing.
+Think about what you are going to do next )